-Join Chad Chelius for an in-depth discussion in this video Cropping and straightening an image, part of Up and Running with Photoshop Elements 9.
+Join Chad Chelius for an in-depth discussion in this video Cropping and straightening an image, part of Learning Photoshop Elements 9.

 There are many reasons why you might have the need to crop or straighten an image. …Maybe you took a photo and have part of another person in the image and may …want to crop them out.
 Or, you could have held the camera at a …slight angle or when you scanned an image, you might not have lined it up …quite right.
 Photoshop Elements 9 makes fixing these …problems painless and easy.
 I'm going to begin this video starting …from the Elements 9 Organizer.
 And we're going to work on a couple of …images to show you how we can use Cropping and Straightening techniques.…